-The world’s oceans lack a global mechanism to protect them, and there are no global rules to create ocean sanctuaries.
-If a Global Ocean Treaty is put in place by 2020, it would lay the foundation for how countries can both create and implement ocean sanctuaries.
-There are negotiations at the UN presently taking place that “could pave the way for the protection of oceans outside of national borders,” according to a recent report, and that protection could cover nearly 89 million square miles.
+The world’s oceans lack a global mechanism to protect them, and there are no international rules to create ocean sanctuaries.
+If a Global Ocean Treaty is put in place by 2020, it will lay the foundation for creating and implementing ocean sanctuaries.
+According to a recent report, UN negotiations “could pave the way for the protection of oceans outside of national borders.”
+That protection could cover nearly 89 million square miles.

 “The negotiations taking place here at the UN are crucial because, if they get it right, governments around the world could secure a Global Ocean Treaty by 2020 which has the teeth to realize a network of ocean sanctuaries, off-limits from harmful human activities,” said Dr Sandra Schoettner of Greenpeace’s Protect the Oceans campaign, in a statement.

 Plastic is polluting the world’s oceans

 There are an estimated 15 to 51 trillion pieces of plastic in the world’s oceans.
 Take the Great Pacific Garbage patch, a gyre of plastic pollution in the Pacific Ocean the size of Texas.
-It is the world’s biggest collection of plastic waste.
+It is the world’s most extensive collection of plastic waste.
 Fish in the North Pacific eat 12,000 to 24,000 tons of plastic every year, which causes intestinal problems and even death.
 About 60 percent of all seabird species have ingested pieces of plastic, and it is estimated to increase to 99 percent by 2050.

-Every year, around eight million tons of plastic enters the world’s oceans.
-If that rate continues, by 2050 there will be more plastic in the oceans than fish.
+Every year, around eight million tons of plastic enter the world’s oceans.
+If that rate continues, by 2050, there will be more plastic in the oceans than fish.
 The countries with coastlines bordering the Atlantic, Pacific, and Indian oceans or Mediterranean and Black seas produced 2.5 million tons of waste in 2010.
-Of that waste, 275 million was plastic and 31.9 million tons was coastal plastic waste.
-Over 80 percent of water samples collected from over five continents tested positive for plastic, according to a 2017 study.
+Of that waste, 275 million was plastic, and 31.9 million tons were coastal plastic waste.
+Over 80 percent of water samples collected from across five continents tested positive for plastic, according to a 2017 study.